CloudEngineHub/fdm/ros/README.md

 The `planner.launch` file launches the FDM planning node and the necessary ROS nodes for the planner.
 The `record.launch` file logs all relevant data from the robot for later analysis and model fine-tuning.

+### Navigation

+Under `Tools` select the `WaypointTool` and mark a pose somewhere in the environment.
+You should then see the robot to start navigating and walking towards the goal.